Holly Elissa Dignard

+Holly Elissa (born 1 October 1979, as Holly Elissa Dignard), is a Canadian artist, actress, filmmaker, and activist.

+Personal life

-Holly Elissa (born 1 October 1979, as Holly Elissa Dignard), is a Canadian artist, actress, filmmaker and activist.
-She is an advocate for women's rights, child welfare, social injustice and discrimination as well as a supporter of animal and environmental welfare.
+Elissa is an advocate for women's rights, child welfare, social injustice and discrimination as well as a supporter of animal and environmental welfare.

 Career

 She made her TV debut on Syfy's hit series Outer Limits in 2000.
 Her other credits include The Chris Isaak Show, Stargate SG-1, Voyage of the Unicorn, Stargate Atlantis, The L Word, Battlestar Galactica, Kyle X/Y, Eureka, Supernatural, Kill Switch, Ice Quake, Polar Storm, and Arrow.
 She was one of the stars of the Canadian series Whistler.